Going to production

 Independent Worker Deployment

-The main goal in production is to ensure at least one Node.js process runs an ActionJob
+The main goal in production is to ensure at least one Node.js process runs an ActionJob.

 - Control the number of

-environment variable. - Example design:
+ActionJobinstances per Node.js process with theORBITS_WORKERS__QUANTITYenvironment variable. - Example design:

 - Tasks with

-(no workers), dedicated to hosting a web server or other purposes - Tasks with
+ORBITS_WORKERS__QUANTITY=0(no workers), dedicated to hosting a web server or other purposes - Tasks with

-dedicated solely to runningActionJob
+ORBITS_WORKERS__QUANTITY=2dedicated solely to runningActionJobworkers

 - Tasks with